johninfra/it-support-and-cybersecurity-labs/Lab-3-Network-Troubleshooting/README.md

 ipconfig /release

-The system lost network connectivity and produced errors preventing IP renewal.
-The machine was unable to access the network or internet.
+The system lost network connectivity and was unable to reach the gateway or internet.
+The machine could not renew its IP configuration properly.

 ---

-## Tasks Performed
+## Troubleshooting Steps

-### 1. Checked IP Configuration
+### 1. Attempted to Renew IP Configuration
 Ran:

-ipconfig /all
+ipconfig /renew

-Observed incorrect or missing configuration.
+The system initially failed to restore proper network connectivity.

 ---

-### 2. Attempted IP Renewal
+### 2. Reset Network Stack
 Ran:

-ipconfig /renew

-Received adapter state error.
+netsh winsock reset
+netsh int ip reset

+This reset the Windows network stack and cleared any corrupted settings.

 ---

-### 3. Tested Connectivity
-Ping test to expected gateway failed:

-ping 192.168.110.1

-Result:
-- 100 percent packet loss

----

-### 4. Identified Correct Gateway
+### 3. Identified Correct Gateway
-Discovered VMware NAT gateway was:
+Discovered that the VMware NAT gateway was:

 192.168.110.2

+instead of the commonly expected .1

 ---

-### 5. Retested Network Connectivity
+### 4. Tested Connectivity
 Ran:

 ping 192.168.110.2